 Welcome to the West Gate Bridge Fishing Guide.
 The West Gate Bridge is an iconic structure within Melbourne that passes over the Yarra river entrance from Port Phillip Bay.
 The bridge started construction in the late 1960s but stopped in 1970 due to a collapsed section.
 Construction resumed and finished in 1972.
 The bridge is 2.6 kilometres long and 58 meters tall at its peak.
 West Gate Bridge is a quality fishing location that can provide great fishing all year round for land-based anglers.
 It’s a challenging destination but offers a large range of species that can be caught with multiple techniques.
-The fishing changes seasonally with pinkies a common in the warmer months and a big run of salmon in the winter months.
+The fishing changes seasonally with pinkies common in the warmer months and a big run of salmon in the winter months.
 Whilst bream and flathead are caught all year round.
-You can fish under the West Gate bridge of Lorimar street in Port Melbourne roughly 20 minutes drive from the CBD.
+You can fish under the West Gate bridge of Lorimar street in Port Melbourne roughly 20 minute drive from the CBD.
 This location produces a wide range of species for anglers all year round.
 It can also provide spectacular Snapper fishing in the summer months.

 West Gate is a hotspot for juvenile snapper.
 You can catch them in big numbers as this novelty video highlights catching 50 fish in 1 hour using hot dogs as bait.

 Fishing West Gate Bridge Port Melbourne